Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Case studies

 \textbf{Data collection.} We collected $2000$ trajectories of the uncontrollable agent.
 We split the data into training, calibration, and test datasets with sizes $|D_{train}|=500, |D_{cal}|=500$ and $|D_{test}|=1000$, respectively.
 We again trained an LSTM on $D_{train}$ for trajectory prediction.

 \textbf{Prediction regions. } Fig.~\ref{fig:case2_his} shows histograms of the nonconformity scores $R_{OL}^{(j)}$ and $R_{CL}^{(j)}$ evaluated on $D_{cal}$.
-Based on these nonconformity scores, we have that $C_{OL} = 0.891$ and $C_{CL} = 0.954$ by using $\delta = 0.1$.
-Next, we empirically validate the correctness of the prediction regions by checking whether or not \eqref{eq:cp_open_} and \eqref{eq:cp_closed_} hold on $D_{test}$ by the same two experiments as the temperature control case.
-Fig.~\ref{fig:case2_his_emp} shows the histogram over the result of the ratios in the first experiment, and we can observe that the result achieves the desired coverage $1-\delta=0.9$.
-In the second experiment, we obtain a ratio of 0.916 for $R_{OL}^{(j)} \leq C_{OL}$ and a ratio of 0.904 for $R_{CL}^{(j)} \leq C_{CL}$, respectively, which also empirically confirms \eqref{eq:cp_open_} and \eqref{eq:cp_closed_}.
+Based on these nonconformity scores, we have that $C_{OL} = 0.876$ and $C_{CL} = 0.997$ by using $\delta = 0.15$.
+Next, we empirically validate the correctness of the prediction regions by checking whether or not \eqref{eq:cp_open_} and \eqref{eq:cp_closed} hold on $D_{test}$ by the same two experiments as the temperature control case.
+Fig.~\ref{fig:case2_his_emp} shows the histogram over the result of the ratios in the first experiment, and we can observe that the result achieves the desired coverage $1-\delta=0.85$.
+In the second experiment, we obtain a ratio of 0.854 for $R_{OL}^{(j)} \leq C_{OL}$ and a ratio of 0.894 for $R_{CL}^{(j)} \leq C_{CL}$, respectively, which also empirically confirms \eqref{eq:cp_open_} and \eqref{eq:cp_closed}.
 For one of these test trajectories, Fig.~\ref{fig:case2_trajectory} shows the prediction regions defined by $\hat{Y}_{\tau|k}$ and $C_{\tau|k}$ for $\tau > k$ where $k=0$, $k=6$, $k=12$ and $k=18$, respectively.

-\textbf{Predictive control synthesis. } Fig.~\ref{fig:case2_trajectory} shows the result of the proposed control framework, where we can see that robot $R_1$ will use the prediction regions of $R_2$ to compute a control input that results in task satisfaction.
-Fig.~\ref{fig:case2_trajectory}(a) specifically presents the result of the open loop controller while Figs. \ref{fig:case1_trajectory}(b)(c)(d) present the result of the closed loop controller at times $k=6, 12, 18$, respectively.
+\textbf{Predictive control synthesis. } As in our first experiment, we run the open-loop and the closed-loop controller with the qualitative encoding $1000$ times with data from $D_{test}$.
+The cost function encodes the trade off between the sum of the squared control inputs and velocities as $J \coloneqq \sum_{k=0}^{20} (0.97||u_k||^2 + 0.03(v_x^1)^2 + 0.03(v_y^1)^2)$.
+In the open-loop control case, the problem is feasible for 1000 times, where the average computation time, average robustness, and task satisfaction rate are 0.70s, 0.06490, and 1, respectively.
+In the closed-loop control case, the problem is feasible at the initial time $k=0$ for $1000$ times, with recursive feasibility in all cases, where the average total computation time, average robustness, and task satisfaction rate are 14.80s, 0.06489, and 1, respectively.
+The closed-loop case has again a slightly lower robustness for the same reasons as in the first experiment.
+Fig.~\ref{fig:case2_trajectory} shows one of the results of the proposed control framework, where we can see that robot $R_1$ will use the prediction regions of $R_2$ to compute a control input that results in task satisfaction.
+Fig.~\ref{fig:case2_trajectory}(a) specifically presents the result of the open loop controller while Figs. \ref{fig:case2_trajectory}(b)(c)(d) present the result of the closed loop controller at times $k=6, 12, 18$, respectively.